corda/corda/docs/source/tutorial-cordapp.rst

 .. sourcecode:: groovy

   task deployNodes(type: com.r3corda.plugins.Cordform, dependsOn: ['build']) {
       directory "./build/nodes"                            // The output directory.
       networkMap "Controller"                              // The artemis address of the node to be used as the network map. node {
-          name "Controller" // Artemis name of node to be deployed. dirName "controller" // Directory to which the node will nearestCity "London" // For use with the network visualiser. advertisedServices = ["corda.notary.validating"] // A list of services you wish the node to offer. artemisPort 12345
+          name "Controller"                                // Artemis name of node to be deployed. dirName "controller"                             // Directory to which the node will nearestCity "London"                             // For use with the network visualiser. advertisedServices = ["corda.notary.validating"] // A list of services you wish the node to offer. artemisPort 10002
-          webPort 12346 // Usually 1 higher than the Artemis port. cordapps = [] // Add package names of CordaApps.
+          webPort 10003                                    // Usually 1 higher than the Artemis port. cordapps = []                                    // Add package names of CordaApps.
       }
-      node {
-          name "NodeA"
+      node {                                               // Create an additional node. name "NodeA"
           dirName "nodea"
           nearestCity "London"
           advertisedServices = []
-          artemisPort 31337
+          artemisPort 10004
-          webPort 31339
+          webPort 10005
           cordapps = []
       }
       ...